 The court found that the HR manager was aware of the deductions and knew that they were unlawful.
 This was sufficient to show that the HR manager was “involved in” the contravention and subject to a penalty.

-Throughout 2016, the courts repeatedly said that where an individual has previously had contact with the FWO, they will be taken to have knowledge of workplace laws and accordingly, contraventions of the FW Act that occur after contact with the FWO will be treated more seriously.
+Throughout 2016, the courts repeatedly said that where an individual had previously had contact with the FWO, they would be taken to have knowledge of workplace laws and, accordingly, contraventions of the FW Act that occurred after contact with the FWO would be treated more seriously.

 This was the case in FWO v AIMG BQ Pty Ltd & Anor FCCA, where the director of the employer was also the director of an associated entity that had had previous dealings with the FWO.
 Those previous dealings included the director signing an enforceable undertaking committing to properly paying all employees engaged by companies of which he was a director.
 When it was discovered that this employing entity was not paying its employees correctly and had failed to keep proper time and wages records, the FWO took legal action against both the employer and the director.
 The court found that the director’s previous dealings with the FWO made his contraventions of the FW Act more serious and the court ordered the director to personally pay a penalty of $8,160.